-- 49.22 In order to fulfil unique Indigenous cultural responsibilities, the University supports Aboriginal or Torres Strait Islander staff by providing access to a pool of 5 days paid Indigenous Australian Leave annually (in addition to the personal leave provisions) and 5 days unpaid Indigenous Australian Leave, for the purposes of: - (i) bereavement leave; - (ii) participation in National Aboriginal and Islander Day celebrations; and - (iii) participation in and fulfilment of ceremonial obligations, attendance at community organisation business or other relevant cultural events.
+50.232 In order to fulfil unique Indigenous Aboriginal and Torres Strait Islander cultural responsibilities, the University supports Aboriginal or Torres Strait Islander staff by providing access to a pool of 105 days paid Indigenous Australian Aboriginal and Torres Strait Islander Lleave annually (in addition to

-Indigenous Australian Language Allowance
+- (i) bereavement leave; - (ii) participation in National Aboriginal and Islander Day celebrations; and - (iii) participation in and fulfilment of ceremonial obligations, attendance at community organisation business or other relevant cultural events.

-49.23 In recognition of the importance of Indigenous Languages, a staff member who is required to use Indigenous Language in the course of their employment and is proficient in the language will be paid an allowance of:
+Indigenous Australian Aboriginal and Torres Strait Islander Language Allowance

-(i) Level 1 - \$1400.00 per annum
+- 50.243 In recognition of the importance of Indigenous Aboriginal and Torres Strait Islander Languages, a staff member who is required to use Indigenous Aboriginal and Torres Strait Islander Language in the course of their employment and is proficient in the language will be paid an allowance of: - (i) Level 1 \$14001500.00 per annum increased with salary increases

 Level 1 is an elementary level.
-This level of proficiency is appropriate for staff members who are capable of using a minimal knowledge of language for the purpose of simple communication;
+This level of proficiency is appropriate for all staff members in identified positions or staff-who are capable of using a minimal knowledge of language for the purpose of simple communication;

-(ii) Level 2 - \$2800.00 per annum
+(ii) Level 2 - \$2800.00 per annum increased with salary increases